Skip to main content

 Can I get a Digital Object Identifier (DOI) for data at NCEI?

-Please notify NCEI while preparing your data for archiving that you would like to obtain a DOI.
-Your data must be archived with NCEI in order to be eligible for a NOAA Data DOI assignment.
-NCEI follows the guidance in the NOAA Data Citation Procedural Directive and will work with you to assign a DOI, as necessary.
+Please notify NCEI while preparing the data for archiving that you would like to obtain a DOI.
+Data must be archived with NCEI in order to be eligible for a NOAA Data DOI assignment.
+NCEI follows the guidance in the NOAA Data Citation Procedural Directive and will work to assign a DOI, as necessary.

 Does NCEI accept "DNA data"?